Small Donate Button

 Why did former Heavyweight Champion Mike Tyson part ways with his excellent trainer Kevin Rooney–and how did that affect his boxing career?
 It seems that Tyson suffered from Rooney’s absence and hired unskilled hangers-on in Rooney’s place.

-From there, he also replaced his business manager Bill Cayton with the unstabilizing force known as Don King.
+From there, Tyson also replaced his business manager Bill Cayton with the unstabilizing force known as Don King.
 But don’t blame Don King; Tyson was self-destructive enough in his own right.

 Kevin Rooney And The Old Guard

 Cus D’Amato, Tyson’s late mentor and guardian, left a legacy which was continued in the form of Kevin Rooney, Tyson’s scrappy trainer.
 Rooney, himself a former middleweight boxer, continued to give Tyson good advice in the ring consistent with Cus’s teaching.
-When you watch old Tyson fights from the late ’80s, you see Rooney in Tyson’s corner telling Tyson to jab more, encouraging him.
-In those old fights, with Rooney exhorting him, as Tyson stoically waits for the next round to begin, one cannot help but feel that Rooney was in no small part of Tyson’s success.
+In footage of old Tyson fights from the late ’80s, you can see Rooney in Tyson’s corner telling Tyson to jab more, encouraging him.
+In those old fights, with Rooney exhorting him as Tyson stoically waits for the next round, one cannot help but feel that Rooney was in no small part of Tyson’s success.
 (SEE ALSO: Mike Tyson: The Bad Boy Image)

-In fact, they seem to have great personal chemistry as far as one can see, despite the fact that they were obviously from different races and backgrounds.
+In fact, they seemed to have great personal chemistry, despite the fact that they were of course from different races and backgrounds.

 Kevin Rooney in an interview with Larry Merchant, 1988 (YouTube/screenshot)

 One also suspects that racial solidarity (or just plain racism) had something to do with Tyson departing from Rooney.
-In the post-Rooney era, no one could tell Tyson what to do.
+At any rate, in the post-Rooney era, no one could tell Tyson what to do.

 In Undisputed Truth, Tyson doesn’t discuss Rooney too much, and gives a curt explanation as to his firing.
 Tyson explains that he was displeased with some of Rooney’s comments to the press, some of which were critical of Don King: